json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 ```c#
 options.ValidateModelState = true;
 ```
-You will need to use the JsonApiDotNetCore 'IsRequiredAttribute' instead of the built-in 'RequiredAttribute', because it contains modifications to enable partial patching.
+You will need to use the JsonApiDotNetCore 'IsRequiredAttribute' instead of the built-in 'RequiredAttribute' because it contains modifications to enable partial patching.

 ```c#
 public class Person : Identifiable<int>